adamlazz/rsink/README.md

 ## Profiles

 The `profiles` directory contains files that create different sets of options for rsync to use.
 The profile name is the name of the file.
-For example, the `sink` profile uses rsync archive mode (`-a`) to dump new files onto the destination.
+For example, the `dump` profile uses rsync archive mode (`-a`) to send new files to the destination.
 It also uses the following options:

 ```
 a:archive mode